Going to Ireland next week, starting in Dublin, and next going to Kilkenny (where I have been before, but needs to visit again).

 Oh & Adare is a very pretty village in County Limerick, has plenty of houses with thatched roofs and a hotel.

-Enjoy your trip :) almost 7 years ago
+Enjoy your trip :) over 7 years ago

 I would definitely recommend the banquet at Bunratty and a visit to the village and castle.
 There are a number of hotels nearby and lots not too far away in Limerick.
 There are a number of B&Bs too to choose from.
 I would suggest booking Bunratty in advance.
 If not, as Hillary has suggested the Knappogue is as good (even though a little harder to find ) but not a far drive from Ennis or Limerick.